AbstractFS/node-abstractfs/README.md

 ## Credits

 This module was heavily inspired by and follows the API of Flysystem.
-It also uses some of it's code/regex in the util.js file.